 A product has a life cycle with distinct phases:

-- Introduction of product to the market
+- Introducing the product to the market

-- If successful, rapid business growth
+- If the product is successful, rapid business growth

-- Product becomes mainstream with steep competition
+- Product becomes mainstream and encounters steep competition

 Profit (see Margin)